mmunoz-f/minitalk/README.md

 <h3>How it works</h3>

-The clients will use SIGUSR1 and SIGUSR2 signals to communicate with the server as these signals where 0 and 1 values, so the server will receive the data bit by bit.
+The client will use SIGUSR1 and SIGUSR2 signals to communicate with the servers reinterpreting them as 0s and 1s, so the server will receive the data bit by bit.

 <h3>How to use</h3>